Artificial Intelligence

 What is the NRC’s AI Strategic Plan?

-The NRC’s AI Strategic Plan, covering fiscal years (FY) 2023–2027, establishes the vision and goals for the NRC to continue to improve its skills and capabilities to review and evaluate the application of AI to NRC-regulated activities, maintain awareness of technological innovations, and ensure the safe and secure use of AI in NRC-regulated activities.
+The NRC’s AI Strategic Plan, covering fiscal years (FY) 2023–2027, establishes the vision and goals for the NRC to cultivate an AI-proficient workforce, keep pace with AI technological innovations, and ensure the safe and secure use of AI in NRC-regulated activities.
+The AI Strategic Plan focuses on a broad spectrum of AI sub-specialties (e.g., natural language processing, machine learning, deep learning, etc.) which could encompass various algorithms and application examples which the NRC has not previously reviewed and evaluated.

 AI Public Workshops